-Medical data is increasingly being digitized.
+Medical data is being increasingly digitized.
 As patients and their medical records belong to a healthcare ecosystem, electronic health records (EHRs) must be accessible and understandable by third-party applications.
 Furthermore, to support automated clinical decision support and other engineering processes, the data must follow a specific structure and standardization.
 The HL7 standard is the most mature and widely used standard for exchanging information via messages in the healthcare field based on research from both academia and industry.
 It is owned by the non-profit organization Health Level 7 and has been recognized by many national standardization bodies such as ANSI (USA) and DIN (Germany).

-Through the use of an HL7 system it is possible to interconnect different applications for the purpose of exchanging medical data, without the need for each application to create different interfaces for interfacing with other applications.
+Through the use of the HL7 standard, it is possible to interconnect different applications for the purpose of exchanging medical data, without the need for each application to create different interfaces for interfacing with other applications.

-In essence, the HL7 standard creates a universal protocol that allows any organization with the right permission to access and retrieve information from any other healthcare software system.
+In essence, the HL7 standard creates a universal protocol that allows any organization with the right permission, to access and retrieve information from any other healthcare software system.
 The HL7 standards serve to improve interoperability between systems, whether they are using old communication systems or APIs.
 HL7 standards may also fill in as a tool for work process automation in the absence of a comprehensive Electronic Health Record (HER).

-By enhancing the correspondence between different clinical associations, more information can be amassed that can be utilized to improve the quality and productivity of patient care.
-As more persistent records become available for access, HL7 enables clinicians to access upto-date information and to get a broader clinical perspective, since information exchange is simplified and faster.
+By enhancing the correspondence between different clinical associations, more information can be amassed that can later be utilized to improve the quality and productivity of patient care.
+As more persistent records become available for access, HL7 enables clinicians to access up-to-date information and to get a broader clinical perspective, since information exchange is simplified and accelerated.
 The standard ensures that clinicians can access data from multiple sources and will have access to synchronized and applicable information.
-With less need to mention and fill out information physically, HL7 standards save time and ensure more precision.
+With less need to mention and fill out information physically, the HL7 standard saves time and ensures more precision.
 Along with providing uniform information exchange among existing clinical frameworks, HL7 protocols also open an array of possibilities for combining that information with other software solutions.
 In addition to providing a more extensive pool to choose from, it also empowers healthcare organizations to adapt to the latest technologies.

-Using the standard for example, an analyst in a hospital laboratory can receive direct test orders from clinical departments and return test results to the departments that ordered them automatically.
+For example, using the standard an analyst in a hospital laboratory can receive direct test orders from clinical departments and return test results to the departments that ordered them automatically.
 This significantly assists a clinician as he is relieved of the burden of managing a huge volume of medical information, which absorbs significant time and distracts him from his primary purpose, the diagnosis and treatment of his patient.

 The data is transmitted via messages.
 Each message consists of segments in a predefined order.
-Each segment starts with a header consisting of three capital characters that the following data stream as to the purpose of the message.
+Each segment starts with a header consisting of three capital characters that determines the purpose of the following data stream in the message.
 Each segment can contain several fields (or composites).
 The character "|" is used to separate the fields of the segments.

 A field can contain other fields or sub-fields.
 These are separated with "^" characters.
 Fields and sub-fields can contain any primitive data type such as strings or numbers.
-These sub-fields can also contain other fields of their own, in which case these sub-sub-fields are separated with the "&" character, they cannot be further divided.
+These sub-fields can also contain other fields of their own, in which case these sub-sub-fields are separated with the "&" character, and they cannot be further divided.
 The message can be encoded to XML [REF-01] and other formats.